Dr Carolyn Strange

 In addition to my academic publications I endeavour to bridge divides in scholarly communities and to reach out to the wider public to communicate my research.
 I have curated several museum exhibitions in Toronto, Canberra and Sydney and I have organised public symposia on a range of issues, including prison history tourism, the memory of lost places and environmental anxiety.
 In these projects and publications I have worked closely with collaborators in literary studies, law, anthropology, environmental science, criminology, and media studies.

-My teaching speciality is graduate training, and I have directed graduate studies at the University of Toronto (Criminology) and ANU (Cross-Cultural Research and History).
+My teaching speciality is graduate training.
+I have directed graduate studies at the University of Toronto (Criminology) and founded two graduate training programs at ANU (Cross-Cultural Research; History).
 In addition I have devised and conducted workshops for graduate students in the social sciences and humanities, as well as specialised skills development workshops for history students.

 I have been awarded fellowships at Warwick University (Institute for Advanced Study); Macquarie University (Law); and the University of Sydney (Law).